Traverso/EtchASketchJ5Tutorial/README.md

 Then run: `npm install oled-js`, to install [@noopkat's](https://twitter.com/noopkat) [OLED library](https://www.npmjs.com/package/oled-js).

-If this is the first time you try Johnny-Five, [do the "blinking-light" example](http://johnny-five.io/examples/)</a> and come back.
+If this is the first time you try Johnny-Five, [go do the "blinking-light" example](http://johnny-five.io/examples/)</a> and come back.

 Create a new directory for your project, and add a file *screenTest.js*.